 Our goal is to estimate movement trajectories for cellular network subscribers with a combination of closed and public available datasets.
-The developed framework allows transforming subscriber information form a network operator into trajectories of subscribers.
-Our approach works passively and does not need any participation of the subscriber.
+The developed framework allows transforming subscriber’s information form a network operator into trajectories of subscribers.
+Our approach works passively and does not need any participation of the subscriber’s.
 Therefore, we can estimate trajectories for each subscriber in the network.

-We are evaluating how the coverage area for cell sites of a real network can be estimate with limited information.
+As well as that, we are evaluating how the coverage area for cell sites of a real network can be estimate with limited information.
 This is different to most research projects since they are relying on Voronoi diagrams.
 Part of this research was to evaluate the accuracy of Voronoi diagrams and coverage predictions done with a network planning tool.

 Contrary to Bar-Gera and Alger we are estimating trajectories for individual subscribers and are not combining them.
-Additionally our approach works also for the minor road network unlike the system developed by Vodafone.
+Additionally our approach works also for the minor roads network unlike the system developed by Vodafone.

-In contrast to others our trajectories are time-dependent and can therefore react to seasonal changes or different weekdays.
+In contrast to others, our trajectories are time-dependent and can therefore react to seasonal changes or different weekdays.
 This is important since the behavior of the subscriber will be different for example during workdays and weekends or between summer and winter.

 Another benefit is that previous incidents in the network can be replayed and simulated by generating trajectories for the particular day with our framework.